 Terminations & Resignations

-Postdoc appointments may be terminated prior to the agreed-upon end date for one of two reasons: 1) poor performance or 2) a loss of funding to the faculty mentor.
+Appointments may be terminated prior to the agreed-upon end date for one of two reasons: 1) poor performance or 2) a loss of funding to the faculty mentor.
 Each case is handled differently, as described below.